 Great venues across the globe are chosen for their excellent sailing conditions, create a racecourse that is often demanding of the helm.
-Fast tracking their amateur experience to a level where the owner/drivers can compete in the match racing on the same level as the professional sailors.
+With three to four races per day over a four-day regatta, the RC44 Championship Tour offers the fleet more racing each season than any other owner driven racing circuit.

 With the team owners at the helm, and the pros calling tactics, the fleet racing events are very short, intense and action-packed races with a target time of 40 minutes, with boats frequently separated by just seconds at the finish line.

 There are generally three to four fleet races a day, depending on weather conditions, and no discard meaning every single race counts.
 The fleet racing takes place on a windward-leeward course, with a dog leg at the windward mark and a gate at the leeward mark.

 Points are allocated on the standard ISAF ‘low point system’, so the boat that comes first in a race gets one point, second gets two points etc. The team with the fewest points at the end of each event is that event’s fleet racing winner.

 The Class also has the option to introduce a long distance race during a fleet racing series.
 These races are often two-to-three hours long, with teams sometimes given the challenge to circumnavigate nearby islands and landmarks.

 The final RC44 Fleet Racing Championship Tour champion is determined by adding together every team’s four best fleet racing scores from the five events, with the lowest score winning.

 The first ISAF-ratified RC44 World Championship took place at Puerto Caleros, Lanzarote in October 2010 and was won by the combined force of Anders Myralf and James Spithill on ‘17’.